 Cookie parties are so much fun for kids and are a wonderful tradition to add to your holiday festivities, birthday parties, and playdate gatherings!

 And here is a little secret on how to make your cookie making party with kids run a little smoother?
-Always have clean up towels available for easy -cleaning up!
+Always have clean up towels available for easy -cleaning up and to snag scattering sprinkles that drift away!

 Brawny® Tear-A-Square® makes it easy by providing the flexibility to only use what you need with three different sheet size options (full, half and quarter).These paper towels are durable to clean up even the biggest messes and spills – especially when my little one has knocked over the coconut oil, spilled the milk or dropped an egg!